melbandit/webdev5_imgur/README.md

 <h2>Project Title: WebDev5_imgur</h2>

-This project is a website where users can upload and edit images with descriptions.
+This project is a website where users can upload and edit images with thier own descriptions.
 Users can also comment on any uploaded image.

 <h2>Getting Started:</h2>